Kong/kong-pongo/README.md

 Options (can also be added to '.pongorc'):
   --no-cassandra     do not start cassandra db --no-postgres      do not start postgres db
-  --redis            do start redis db (available at 'redis:6379') --squid            do start squid forward-proxy (see readme for info)
+  --redis            do start redis db (see readme for info) --squid            do start squid forward-proxy (see readme for info)

 Project actions: